Zelenskyy to deliver virtual address to US Congress

 By LISA MASCARO

-WASHINGTON (AP) — Ukrainian President Volodymyr Zelenskyy will deliver a virtual address to the U.S. Congress as the Russian war on his country intensifies.
+WASHINGTON (AP) — Ukrainian President Volodymyr Zelenskyy will deliver a virtual address this week to the U.S. Congress, part of a series of high-profile speeches from a leader working to rally support as the Russian invasion of his country intensifies.

-Zelenskyy will speak Wednesday to members of the House and Senate, the Democratic leaders announced.
-The event will be livestreamed for the public.
+Zelenskyy will speak Wednesday to members of the House and Senate, an event that will be livestreamed for the public.
+It follows an address he delivered last week to the U.K. Parliament that carried echoes of Winston Churchill’s stirring words during World War II.
+On Tuesday, Zelenskyy is scheduled to deliver a speech to Canada’s parliament.

 “It’s such a privilege to have this leader of this country, where these people are fighting for their democracy and our democracy,” House Speaker Nancy Pelosi said Monday during an event at the Brooklyn Bridge with New York lawmakers.

-The talk comes as the Ukrainians are fighting for their country’s survival in the escalating war as Russian President Vladimir Putin intensifies his assault, including airstrikes on the capital Kyiv.
-Civilians in Ukraine are taking up arms to hold back Putin’s regime, but the war has launched a mass exodus of more then 2 million people from Ukraine.
+The talk comes as the Ukrainians are fighting for their country’s survival in the escalating war as Russian President Vladimir Putin intensifies his assault, including airstrikes on the capital, Kyiv.
+Zelenskyy has pleaded with the U.S. for more air support, including the transfer of planes from neighboring Poland.
+Civilians in Ukraine are taking up arms to hold back Putin’s regime, but the war has launched a mass exodus of more then 2.8 million people from Ukraine.

 “The Congress, our country and the world are in awe of the people of Ukraine,” said Pelosi and Senate Majority Leader Chuck Schumer in a statement Monday announcing the address.

-Biden is expected to sign a big spending bill containing Ukraine aid into law on Tuesday.
+Biden is expected to sign a big spending bill containing Ukraine aid into law on Tuesday, but lawmakers expect to hear more from Zelenskyy about his country’s immediate needs.
 During Pelosi’s call last week, Zelenskyy said his country would need help rebuilding from the war.

 “We have to do more in terms of meeting the needs of some of the 2.7 million refugees,” she said.